-Students working toward the Certificate in Prosthodontics must pursue the Master of Science or the Doctor of Philosophy in oral science in conjunction with the certificate; see "Graduate Study" below.
+Students working toward the Certificate in Prosthodontics must pursue the Master of Science in oral science in conjunction with the certificate.

 The certificate program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Successful completion of the program satisfies the formal training requirement for eligibility to take the American Board of Prosthodontics certification examination.

 The certificate program begins around July 1 each year.
-Applications are made through Match, which places applicants into positions for their first year of training in postdoctoral dental education programs.
+Applications are only made through Match, which places applicants into positions for their first year of training in postdoctoral dental education programs.
 A personal interview is required for select applicants; selection for an interview is based on qualifications and is by invitation only.